stolostron/grafana/docs/sources/http_api/dashboard_versions.md

 ## Get dashboard version

-`GET /api/dashboards/id/:dashboardId/versions/:id`
+`GET /api/dashboards/id/:dashboardId/versions/:version`

-Get the dashboard version with the given id, for the dashboard with the given id.
+Get the dashboard version with the given version, for the dashboard with the given id.

 **Example request for getting a dashboard version**: